-- Review your ranked list and refine the criteria, if necessary.
 Despite the data-driven process of scoring and ranking, there is a lot of subjectivity involved in decision making.
 As such, it is important to review your ranked list and confirm whether your model is logically sound.
 Faulty logic in the weighing of criteria, generous scoring, or even clerical mistakes may distort your rankings.
 Issues can also occur if there is not enough variation in the scoring of criteria.

 - Refine the criteria weights as needed.
 Go ahead and change the weights, as a group, and recalculate and rank the options.

-- Select winning option(s).
+- Select the winning option(s).